 Many of us will have been walking on a footpath and noticed a defect-perhaps a broken kerb, or a flagstone sticking up, or even a pothole.
 Maybe you have been out cycling and had to swerve around a large hole in the road.

-In the UK, local councils/highway authorities are responsible for the inspection, maintenance and repair of public footpaths and roads.
+In the UK, local councils/highway authorities are responsible for the inspection, maintenance and repair of public footpaths and roads (https://www.gov.uk/guidance/public-rights-of-way-local-authority-responsibilities).

 Did you fall over a defect and hurt yourself?

-The starting point is to consider how the accident happened.
+The first crucial aspect to consider is how the tripping accident occurred.
 Did you slip because the kerb was broken?
 Perhaps you kicked your foot against the edge of a flagstone that was sticking up.
 You might have placed your foot half on and half off a difference in level because of a pothole, which causes you to lose your balance and fall.

 Can you identify the precise defect?